joangrigorov/uva-re-2016/Week-4/assignments.md

 - A special section for homework assignments should provide description and time period for the upcoming (and passed) assignments.
 - Students would also be able to hand-in their assignments using a dedicated form for the purpose.
+- Teachers should have an easy way to grade the homework and give feedback to the students.
+- Students should have an easy way to reserve feedback from teacher (get notifications, when the feedback is available).
+- Peer review:
+  - Get graded by other students
+  - Grade other students

 ### 5. Grading
  - Teachers (or backoffice dedicated staff) would use the DLO to insert grades for each student.